 Problem Action The screen is blank and you don't hear any beeps.
 Note: If you are not sure whether you hear any beeps, turn the computer off; then turn it on again, and listen again.
-Also check the volume control and the power indicator.
 Make sure that: The battery pack is installed correctly.
 The AC Adapter is connected to the computer and the power cord is plugged into a working electrical outlet.
 The computer power is on.
 (Turn on the power switch again for confirmation.)
 If a power-on password is set but does not appear, the brightness control might be set to minimum brightness.
 Adjust the brightness.
 If the screen still remains blank, have the computer serviced.
-If you are using an external monitor, go to "External Monitor Problems" on page 104.
+If you are using an external monitor, go to "External Monitor Problems" on page 111.
 The screen is blank and you hear a continuous beep, or two or more beeps.
 Have the computer serviced.